citp/privacy-policy-historical/c/cl/cle/clevver.com.md

 If you have any questions or concerns about this privacy policy you may [contact us](https://web.archive.org/contact-us/) or write to the following address:

-Clevver Media, LLC
+Alloy Digital, LLC
-151 W. 26th Street, 11th Floor
+498 7th Avenue, 19th Floor
-New York, NY 10001
+New York, NY 10018
 Attn: Privacy

 Telephone: (212)244-4307